ehsong/ehsong.github.io/_pages/about.md

 Aside from my dissertation, my research interests span across topics of consequences of political violence, media and foreign policy, and authoritarian institutions.
 My scholarship bridges political phenomenon in East Asia (China and the two Koreas) to the broader comparative politics and international relations literature.

-I am also passionate about computational tools, and have experience working as a data consultant for tech startups.
+I am also passionate about computational tools and data science, and have experience working as a data consultant for tech startups.
 For more details, please see [here](/data_analytics/).